openlilylib/snippets/fried-library-to-be-sorted/README.md

 This is quite chaotic, as i just copied stuff from our library subdir, removing unwanted stuff but without doing thorough cleanup.
-It should be formatted accodrdingly to openlilylib/snippets conventions, files renamed appropriately and put in appropriate places.
+It should be formatted accodrdingly to openlilylib/snippets conventions, files renamed appropriately and put in appropriate subdirectories.

-Every file should contain a TODO explaining roughly what should be done.
+Every file contains a TODO explaining in more detail what should be done.
+Pull requests welcome!